yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/seamless-sdk-payment-android.md

 ## Step 2: Create a checkout session

-To initialize the payment flow, create a new `checkout_session` using the [Create checkout session](ref:create-checkout-session) endpoint.
+Create a new `checkout_session` using the [Create checkout session](ref:create-checkout-session) endpoint to initialize the payment flow.
 Make sure to:

 * Include the customer ID obtained from the previous step
 * Store the returned `checkout_session` ID for use in Step 6 of the integration